African-American family structure: African-American nuclear families

 Andrew Billingsley's research on the African-American nuclear family is organized into four groups: Incipient Nuclear, Simple Nuclear, Segmented Nuclear I, and Segmented Nuclear II.
+He defines a nuclear family as the traditional family recognized with two parents and their offspring, whereas the Segmented nuclear family is one where there is limited or no contact with extended family, possibly due to systemic issues within the society that place extraordinary pressures on the family unit, such as needing to move, smaller housing choices and incarceration.
+These pressures make staying in contact with extended family more difficult; therefore, the traditional support that extended family provides in helping relieve family pressure and keep families together is a missing element in many families in the African American community.

-In 1992 Paul Glick supplied statistics showing the African-American nuclear family structure consisted of 80% of total African-American families in comparison to 90% of all US families.
+In 1992, Paul Glick supplied statistics showing the African-American nuclear family structure consisted of 80% of total African-American families in comparison to 90% of all US families.
 According to Billingsley, the African-American incipient nuclear family structure is defined as a married couple with no children.

-In 1992 47% of African-American families had an incipient nuclear family in comparison to 54% of all US incipient nuclear families.
+In 1992, 47% of African-American families had a nuclear family in comparison to 54% of all US nuclear families.
 The African-American simple nuclear family structure has been defined as a married couple with children.
 This is the traditional norm for the composition of African-American families.
 In 1992 25% of African-American families were simple nuclear families in comparison to 36% of all US families.
-About 67 percent of black children are born into a single parent household.

-The African-American segmented nuclear I (unmarried mother and children) and II (unmarried father and children) family structures are defined as a parent–child relationship.
-In 1992, 94% of African-American segmented nuclear families were composed of an unmarried mother and children.
+The African-American segmented nuclear I and II family structures are defined as a parent +child(ren) household.
+In 1992, 94% of African-American segmented nuclear families were composed of an unmarried mother and child(ren).
 Glick's research found that single parent families are twice as prevalent in African-American families as they are in other races, and this gap continues to widen.

 African-American extended families

 Billingsley's research continued with the African-American extended family structure, which is composed of primary members plus other relatives.
 Extended families have the same sub-structures as nuclear families, incipient, simple, segmented I, and segmented II, with the addition of grandparents, aunts, uncles, cousins and additional family members.
 Billingsley's research found that the extended family structure is predominantly in the segmented I sub-structured families.

-In 1992 47% of all African-American extended families were segmented extended family structures, compared to 12% of all other races combined.
+In 1992, 47% of all African-American extended families were segmented extended family structures, compared to 12% of all other races combined.
 Billingsley's research shows that in the African-American family the extended relative is often the grandparents.